Earthquake of magnitude 3.6 hits Maharashtra's Palghar district

 An earthquake of magnitude 3.6 on the Richter scale hit Palghar district in Maharashtra on Sunday, according to India Meteorological Department (IMD).

 The earthquake occurred at 6.39 pm at a depth of 12 km.
+The tremors were registered in and around Dundalwadi near Dahanu, news agency ANI quoted Vivekananda Kadam of the district disaster management cell.

+Seismic activity was witnessed in the area after a lull of about a month, he added.
+A Central team had visited areas of Palghar district which frequently experience tremors last month.

 No report of death or injury has been reported.
 There has also been no report of damage to property.